arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/JSA_put_api_simple_first_example.md

 one of these documents will be returned, and it is undefined which of the matching documents is returned.

+Please note that this API is quite expensive until including ArangoDB version 3.3.
+A more lightweight alternative is to use the [Http Cursor API](../AqlQueryCursor/README.md) directly.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}